karinakozarova/Ruby_training/README.md

 # Loops

 ## While
-Do is optional,always include it if one line loop. <br>
+Do is optional, always include it if the loop is in one line loop. <br>
 ### Normal while:
 ```` ruby
 while count_while <= 100 do